pombredanne/docker-python-dev/README.md

 `pip install docker-python-dev`

-You may then alias `docker-python-dev` in your .bashrc / .zshrc / .profile (say, as `alias drt=docker-python-dev`).

 ## Usage

+ * all commands support an additional `-d PATH` argument
+ * `dpy sanity`: sanity check the docker python project
+ * `dpy style`: style check the docker python project
+ * `dpy test`: test the docker python project
+ * `dpy test-all`: test all python version the docker python project

-If you want to create a new storage driver for docker-registry:
+If you want to create a new storage driver for `docker-registry`:

-`drt driver --new`

-If you want to run sanity checks on an existing driver

-`drt driver --audit`
+ * `dpy-driver new`

 ## License